-- effects of significant changes in economic, monetary and fiscal policies in the U.S. and abroad including currency fluctuations, inflationary pressures and significant income tax changes; - supply chain disruptions; - a global or regional economic slowdown in any of our market segments; - changes in government policies and regulations affecting the Company or its significant customers; - industrial policies in various countries that favor domestic industries over multinationals or that restrict foreign companies altogether;

-- new or stricter trade policies and tariffs enacted by countries, such as China, in response to changes in U.S. trade policies and tariffs; - postponement of spending, in response to tighter credit, financial market volatility and other factors; - rapid material escalation of the cost of regulatory compliance and litigation; - difficulties protecting intellectual property; - longer payment cycles; - credit risks and other challenges in collecting accounts receivable; and - the impact of each of the foregoing on outsourcing and procurement arrangements.
+- effects of significant changes in economic, monetary and fiscal policies in the U.S. and abroad including currency fluctuations, inflationary pressures and significant income tax changes; - supply chain disruptions; - a global or regional economic slowdown in any of our market segments; - changes in government policies and regulations affecting the Company or its significant customers; - industrial policies in various countries that favor domestic industries over multinationals or that restrict foreign companies altogether; - new or stricter trade policies and tariffs enacted by countries, such as China, in response to changes in U.S. trade policies and tariffs; - postponement of spending, in response to tighter credit, financial market volatility and other factors; - rapid material escalation of the cost of regulatory compliance and litigation; - difficulties protecting intellectual property; - longer payment cycles; - · credit risks and other challenges in collecting accounts receivable; and - the impact of each of the foregoing on outsourcing and procurement arrangements.

-If the Property is not sold prior to the December 31, 2023 Term Loan maturity date, it is unlikely iBio CDMO would have sufficient funding to pay the Term Loan with Woodforest for which we are a guarantor.
+If the Property is not sold prior to the March 29, 2024 Term Loan maturity date, iBio CDMO will not have sufficient funding to pay the Term Loan with Woodforest for which we are a guarantor.

-Although we have listed the property for sale, we do not currently have a buyer for the Property.
+Although we have listed the Property for sale, we do not currently have a buyer for the Property.
 On November 7, 2023, we received written notice from Majestic Realty of its election to terminate the Purchase and Sale Agreement, dated as of September 15, 2023, between Majestic Realty and iBio CDMO LLC, pursuant to which iBio CDMO had agreed to sell to Majestic Realty the Property.
 There can be no assurance that we will find another buyer for the Property or that the sale of the Property will be completed in a timely manner.
-If the Property is not sold prior to the December 31, 2023 maturity date of the Term Loan, it is unlikely that we will have sufficient funds to repay the Term Loan on its maturity date, the outstanding principal balance of which is \$12,654,867 as of November 14, 2023.
+If the Property is not sold prior to the March 29, 2024 maturity date of the Term Loan, we will not have sufficient funds to repay the Term Loan on its maturity date, the outstanding principal balance of which is \$12,654,867 as of February 9, 2024.
+In addition, if a sale of the Facility is not consummated at a price at or above the outstanding balance under the Term Loan we do not expect to have sufficient funds to repay the Term Loan upon its maturity.
 Our failure to make such payments when due could result in our loss of the Facility.
 Any action to proceed against our assets would likely have a serious disruptive effect on our business operations, especially if the Facility or our other assets were foreclosed upon or our guarantee were enforced.

-Failure to sell the Property could negatively impact our stock price and our future business and financial results.
+Failure to sell the Facility could negatively impact our stock price and our future business and financial results.

-If we do not sell the Property for any reason, our ongoing business may be materially and adversely affected and we would be subject to a number of risks, including experiencing negative reactions from the financial markets, and negative impacts on the trading price of our common stock, which could affect our ability to secure sufficient financing in the future on attractive terms (or at all).
+If we do not sell the Facility for any reason, our ongoing business may be materially and adversely affected and we would be subject to a number of risks, including experiencing negative reactions from the financial markets, and negative impacts on the trading price of our common stock, which could affect our ability to secure sufficient financing in the future on attractive terms (or at all).
 In addition, we could be subject to litigation related to any failure to complete the sale.
+In addition, if a sale of the Facility is not consummated at a price at or above the outstanding balance under the Term Loan we do not expect to have sufficient funds to repay the Term Loan upon its maturity.